How to check your horse’s gut sounds.

-Checking for gut sounds is a handy skill to have, and can become a part of your horse’s baseline repertoire.
-Just in case you suspect something is wrong, you can check vitals and gut sounds to compare to your horse’s “everyday” and “feeling groovy” sounds.
+- Checking for your horse for gut sounds is a handy skill to have, and can become a part of your horse’s baseline repertoire.
+Just in case you suspect something is wrong, you can check vitals and gut sounds to compare to your horse’s “every day” and “feeling groovy” sounds.

-Checking your horse’s gut sounds is easiest (and safest) with a stethoscope.
+- Checking your horse’s gut sounds is easiest (and safest) with a stethoscope.
 Your ear seems to be a popular option, but at the risk of getting stomped on and not having a totally legit assessment.
 Stand back, and let the amplification of a stethoscope do the work for you.
+Also – a horse in a major colic attack involving belly kicking can nail you with a hind leg if you are listening for gut sounds with your ear,

 Approximate locations to listen to!